 Sometimes, it is not possible to identify the at-fault driver, and even if the driver’s identity is determined, they may lack liability insurance that could provide for your compensation.
 In these cases, your best option may be to pursue an uninsured motorist claim through your own car insurance provider.
 Fortunately, uninsured motorist coverage is required for all Illinois car insurance policies, so as long as you are insured, your attorney can help you take the necessary steps to pursue this option as well.

-At Mevorah Law Offices LLC, we understand the hardship you are experiencing after a hit-and-run accident, and we want to help you identify the driver who is responsible so we can hold them accountable.
+At Mevorah & Giglio Law Offices, we understand the hardship you are experiencing after a hit-and-run accident, and we want to help you identify the driver who is responsible so we can hold them accountable.
 Contact us today at 630-420-1000 for a free consultation with an experienced DuPage County personal injury lawyer.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: